unoplatform/uno/doc/articles/intro.md

 #### Where do I get help if I have any questions?

-Free support is available via [Stack Overflow](https://stackoverflow.com/questions/tagged/uno-platform) and Discord www.platform.uno/discord - #uno-platform channel.
-Commercial paid support is available as well - email [info@platform.uno](mailto:info@platform.uno) for more information.
+Free support is available via our [GitHub Discussions](https://github.com/unoplatform/uno/discussions) or [Discord](https://www.platform.uno/discord) - #uno-platform channel where our engineering team and community will be able to help you.

 #### How do you sustain Uno Platform?